 7.1.13.
 When sufficient numbers of hangers, support, and brackets are fixed, the ladder/ tray shall be installed in position in accordance with the manufacturer’s standards and specifications.

 7.1.14.
 The tray and ladder size should be as specified in shop drawings and other approved regulations.

 7.1.15.
 At every maximum of 1200 mm horizontally and 1500 vertically supports should be installed.

 7.1.16.
-Ensure that this supports are firm enough and do not deflect when fully loaded pass the specified midspan.
+Ensure that the supports are firm enough and do not deflect when fully loaded pass the specified midspan.

 7.1.17.
 The maximum deflection should be l/100 for length and w/20 for width for cable ladder and trays made to BS EN 61537.
-Thos is according to load test measurements
+This is according to load test measurements

 7.1.18.
 At the safe working load for beams, cantilevers and hangers made to BS EN 61537 the maximum deflection is l/20.